 Michigan State Housing Development Authority (MSHDA) - State Historic Preservation Office (SHPO)

-Grants ranging from $7,500 to $60,000 to Michigan nonprofits and local or state governments for the rehabilitation, preservation, and protection of lighthouses that are listed as national historic landmarks or are eligible for listing.
-Eligible projects are those that comly with the Secretary of the Interior's Standards for Rehabilitation:
+Grants of up to $60,000 to Michigan nonprofit organizations and local or state governments to rehabilitate, preserve, and protect lighthouses that are listed or are eligible to be listed as national historic landmarks.
+Funding is intended for planning and preservation projects that adhere to the Secretary of the Interior's Standards for the Treatment of Historic Properties.

 GrantWatch ID#: 163696

 A minimum grant award of $10,000 and a maximum award of $60,000.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Grants to USA state agencies to develop and support volunteer programs in local communities.
 Applicants are advised that required registrations may take up to several weeks to complete.
 Funding is intended for programs that support, manage, and engage volunteers.
 Priori

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Awards of $6,000 and in-kind benefits to Ohio and Michigan nonprofit organizations in eligible locations to recognize excellence.
 Awards are available to recognize both overall organizational excellence and project, program, or initiative excellence.
 In addition to the

 Grants of up to $50,000 to researchers affiliated with USA qualified institutions to advance research in the field of pediatric oncology.
 Applicants must submit a letter of intent prior to submitting a full application.
 Funding is intended to increase the institution's